 Once you have prepared your unaudited financial statements, you should have them reviewed by an accountant or other financial professional.
 This will help to ensure that they are accurate and complete.
 Finally, you should make sure that you keep your statements up to date.
 This means regularly updating them as your financial situation changes.

-There are a few things that you should keep in mind when reviewing unaudited financial statements.
-First, you should make sure that you understand all of the information that is included in the statements.
-This means reading all of the disclosures and making sure that you understand all of the numbers.
+There are a few things you should keep in mind when reviewing unaudited financial statements.
+First, you should make sure you understand all of the information included in the statements.
+This means reading every disclosure and making sure you understand all of the numbers.
 Second, you should compare the statements to other financial statements.
 This will help you to identify any discrepancies.
-Finally, you should make sure that you have a good understanding of GAAP.
-This will help you to ensure that the statements are compliant with generally accepted accounting principles.
+Finally, you should make sure you have a good understanding of GAAP.
+This will help you ensure the statements are compliant with generally accepted accounting principles.